-Any organism of interest in a human microbiome dataset, from the pathogenic to the probiotic, will at some point be detected for the first time, and the order in which these organisms are detected in the community is determined by community assembly processes [14].
+Any organism of interest in a human microbiome dataset, from the pathogenic to the probiotic, will at some point be recruited for the first time, and the order in which these organisms are recruited into the community is determined by community assembly processes [14].
 Predicting which lineages of organisms can be recruited into a given environment has far-reaching implications for ecosystem remediation and management, especially in microbial communities where the medical and ecological importances of many microbes are still largely unknown [38,39].
 Identifying conditions under which assembly mechanisms change, or under which non-neutral assembly is particular strong, may facilitate microbial community rehabilitation by understanding when and how microbial communities can be colonized by close/distant relatives.
-If there are patterns or general rules for which taxa have higher probabilities of recruitment, these rules can guide habitat restoration projects, help us better design probiotics for colonization, and better exploit disturbance as a tool for managing microbial systems related to human health and disease.
-We found that assembly during primary succession of the infant gut (Fig. 4, Fig. S4) and during turnover of the microbial communities on the adult palms and gut (Fig. 2) follows a predictable pattern: new species are more likely to be detected if a close relative has been detected previously.
+We found that assembly during primary succession of the infant gut (Fig. 4, Fig. S4) and during turnover of the microbial communities on the adult palms and gut (Fig. 2) follows a predictable pattern: new species are more likely to be recruited if a close relative has been recruited previously.

 We describe new species appearing as "detections" because of the difference between empirical data and actual phenomena.
 Species recruitment into communities is a phenomenon under investigation in our model, but evidence for recruitment is a lack of detection, and then subsequent detection of a species using high-throughput DNA sequencing data.
 With such data, it is possible for a species to have been recruited into a community but not be detected, although this source of experimental error diminishes as sequencing depth increases.
 Furthermore, the extent to which a species has actually been recruited into a community is questionable, if it is sufficiently rare that it is not detected in an Illumina sequencing run with tens of thousands of reads per sample (e.g. [35]).
 Future work may use techniques such as qPCR to quantify abundances of individual species or strains [40], and exclude those that do not meet an a priori abundance threshold for detection.
 Nevertheless, in order to be conservative in our language and our approach, we have described our model and our hypotheses in terms of modeling the detection of new species, rather than modeling their recruitment.
-The generally “nepotistic” pattern we observed in new species detection supports our underdispersion hypothesis, which follows Darwin’s pre-adaptation hypothesis [23] and more recent ecological theory as well [30,41].
+The generally “nepotistic” pattern we observed supports our underdispersion hypothesis, which follows Darwin’s pre-adaptation hypothesis [23] and more recent ecological theory as well [30,41].
 Much work in phylogenetic community ecology posits that competition tends to be strongest among closely-related species due to phylogenetic niche conservatism [42], so many closely-related species are able to coexist in a community, competition must not be an important factor structuring that community [31].
 However, strong competition between distantly related species may actually cause groups of phylogenetically similar species to coexist, especially when immigration is high [30,41,43].
-This type of competition is perhaps better conceptualized as environmental filtering instead [41], especially since studies showing evidence for competitive exclusion in microbial communities focus on competition between closely-related species [16,25].
+This type of competition is perhaps better conceptualized as selection (i.e. environmental filtering) instead [41], especially since studies showing evidence for competitive exclusion in microbial communities focus on competition between closely-related species [16,25].